7 Reasons To Have Sex on Your Period, Because The Health Benefits Certainly Outweigh Any Mess

 Obviously, this one also goes for when you're PMS-ing.
 If you suffer major cramps during your period, then an orgasm can help nip those in the bud.
 When we orgasm, the body releases oxytocin and dopamine, along with other endorphins that can ease any period-related pains.

-“Period sex can be messy but, there are significant benefits to having sex while on your period,” founder of Generation Next Fertility and reproductive endocrinologist Dr. Janelle Luk tells Bustle.
+“Period sex can be messy but, there are significant benefits to having sex while on your period,” reproductive endocrinologist and founder of Generation Next Fertility Dr. Janelle Luk tells Bustle.
 “Sex can significantly lessen menstrual cramps and pelvic pain by releasing endorphins that work as pain and stress relief."

-You may think popping ibuprofen or your favorite over the counter pain reliever will do the trick, and it can to a degree, but nothing is quite as powerful as an orgasm when it comes to pain relief.
+You may think popping ibuprofen or your favorite over-the-counter pain reliever will do the trick, and it can to a degree, but nothing is quite as powerful as an orgasm when it comes to alleviating pain.

-“While taking medication can help alleviate menstrual cramps, having an orgasm is a more natural way to relieve pain from menstruation,” Anna Klepchukova, Flo Health, MD, Chief Science Officer, tells Bustle.
+“While taking medication can help alleviate menstrual cramps, having an orgasm is a more natural way to relieve pain from menstruation,” Dr. Anna Klepchukova, MD, chief science officer at Flo Health, tells Bustle.
 “This happens because endorphins.
 Dopamine and serotonin are released during sex and can change pain sensitivity, providing some relief from cramping.”

-So the next time you reach for a pill, either over-the-counter or prescribed, stop for a second and think about things.
-Whether it’s sex with a partner or sex with yourself, that orgasm is going to deliver in ways an Advil just can’t.
+Whether it’s sex with a partner or sex with yourself, that orgasm is going to deliver.

 2. There's Less Need For Lube